 - Continuity Nod: "My Durango 95," first mentioned in "Soul-Crusher" on La Sexorcisto: Devil Music Vol. 1," later resurfaced in "Never Gonna Stop (The Red, Red Kroovy)", on Rob's second solo album The Sinister Urge.

 - The Ramones' "Blitzkrieg Bop," for the Tribute Album We're A Happy Family.
-Crossed with Rearrange the Song since, instead of trying to match the pace of the original, he slowed it down instead.
+Crossed with Rearrange the Song since, instead of trying to match the pace of the original (which the Ramones would speed up live), he slowed it down instead.

 - The Commodores' "Brick House," with Lionel Richie and the female rapper Trina.

-- Grand Funk Railroad "We're and American Band" from 2013's Venomous Rat Regeneration Vendor.
+- Grand Funk Railroad "We're an American Band" from 2013's Venomous Rat Regeneration Vendor.

 - Creepy Child: One recites the lyrics to "Call of the Zombie"

 - Drives Like Crazy: During the video for "Dragula".
 All of it!

 "Goldfoot's machine creates another fiend